 Whilst we endeavour to comply with our obligations in a timely manner, we shall incur no liability whatsoever for any partial or full default of our obligations by reason of any cause or event beyond our reasonable control, including but not limited to any communications, systems or computer failure, market default, suspension, failure or closure, or the imposition or change (including a change of interpretation) of any law or governmental or regulatory requirement and we shall not be held liable for any loss you may incur as a result.

-23.1.
+25.1.
 Please inform us about any complaint as soon as practicable.
-We have a written internal complaints handling policy on our website, as required by the FCA's rules.
+We have a written internal complaint handling policy on our website, as required by the FCA's rules.

 - to make them more favourable to you or to correct mistakes or oversights or